poncev/poncev.github.io/_posts/2024-11-02-modal-analysis-basics.md

 so when $C \neq 0$ at least one mode shape must be complex.

-To see that real mode shapes imply $C = 0$, we notice that for real mode shapes we can find another expression of the inverse \eqref{mab:eq:final_inverse} more directly as
+To see that real mode shapes imply $C = 0$, we notice that for real mode shapes we can find another expression for the inverse \eqref{mab:eq:final_inverse} more directly as

 $$
 \begin{equation*}